naninovel/docs/docs/api/index.md

 ; You can also use the following shortcut (@i command) for this wait mode.
 Lorem ipsum[i] dolor sit amet.

-; Start an SFX, print a message and wait for a skip-able 5 seconds delay, then stop the SFX.
+; Start a looped SFX, print a message and wait for a skippable 5 seconds delay, ; then stop the SFX.
 @sfx Noise loop:true
 Jeez, what a disgusting noise.
 Shut it down![wait i5][skipInput]
 @stopSfx Noise

+; The text is printed without delay, as the `wait` command is not awaited (wait:false).
+; The thunder effects are played after a random delay of 3 to 8 seconds.
+@wait {Random(3,8)} do:"@sfx ThunderSound, @spawn ShakeBackground params:\,1" wait:false
+The thunder might go off any second...
 ```